MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 code .
 ```

 Code for both C# and Python has been provided.
-Navigate to the folder of your preferred language.

 ## Provision an Azure AI Services resource